bodrick/awesome/TOPICS.md

 *   [requarks/wiki](https://github.com/requarks/wiki) - Wiki.js | A modern and powerful wiki app built on Node.js
 *   [joemccann/dillinger](https://github.com/joemccann/dillinger) - The last Markdown editor, ever.
 *   [jzillmann/pdf-to-markdown](https://github.com/jzillmann/pdf-to-markdown) - A PDF to Markdown converter
-*   [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🚀 Automated README generation from the terminal, powered by GPT 🪐
+*   [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🚀 Generate beautiful README files automatically, powered by GPT-4 🪐
 *   [siyuan-note/siyuan](https://github.com/siyuan-note/siyuan) - A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.
 *   [rzashakeri/beautify-github-profile](https://github.com/rzashakeri/beautify-github-profile) - This repository will assist you in creating a more beautiful and appealing github profile, and you will have access to a comprehensive range of tools and tutorials for beautifying your github profile.  🪄 ⭐
 *   [mysticmind/reversemarkdown-net](https://github.com/mysticmind/reversemarkdown-net) - ReverseMarkdown.Net is a Html to Markdown converter library in C#.
 Conversion is very reliable since HtmlAgilityPack (HAP) library is used for traversing the Html DOM